Haiti's first election in four years marred by sporadic violence

 It was unclear who was trying to disrupt the voting, though people in the crowd blamed Martelly supporters.

-Elsewhere some polling stations opened late but voting got underway smoothly, with voters expressing skepticism that the results would bring much change.
+Elsewhere, some polling stations opened late but voting eventually got under way, with voters expressing skepticism that the results would bring much change.

 "We know a real change won't come from the sky," said Joel Joseph, 27, after he exited his polling station.